rainey/antiword-xp-rb/README.md

 Antiword for docx

 a Shawn Rainey/Matt Smith creation.
+Original at https://github.com/rainey/antiword-xp-rb

 Steve Saus added a few regexes to check for basic formatting like headings, italics, bold, and underlines and have them outputted similar to markdown formatting.